Nettas/volterra-eks-vk8s-guide/README.rst

 4. Accept registration
 *******************

 The Site we just configured will show up as a new registration request in the VoltConsole.
-We now need to approve the registration requests for the site by saving the **Registration Acceptance form**.
+We now need to approve the registration request for the site by saving the **Registration Acceptance form**.

 `a)` Go back to the VoltConsole, the **System** namespace.
 Navigate to the ** Site Management** menu option to accept pending registrations. select **Registrations** from the options pane.
 You will your site in the displayed list of sites.